mahitech580/AI-Image-Caption-Generator/README.md

 ## ⚠️ First Run

-On the first startup, Hugging Face downloads the pre-trained BLIP model.
+During the first startup, Hugging Face downloads the pre-trained BLIP model.

-The model is approximately **1 GB**, so the first launch may take longer and requires an internet connection.
+The model is approximately **1 GB**, so the initial launch may take longer and requires an internet connection.

-After the model has been cached locally, subsequent launches normally reuse the cached files.
+After the model has been downloaded and cached locally, subsequent launches can reuse the cached files.

 ---